rlancemartin/rlancemartin.github.io/_posts/2025-06-22-context_engineering.md

 - **Instrument first:** Always [look at your data](https://hamel.dev/blog/posts/evals/).
 Ensure you have a way to track tokens when building agents.
 This has allowed me to catch various cases of excessive token-usage and isolate token-heavy tool calls.
 It sets the stage for any context engineering efforts.
 - **Think about your agent state:** Anthropic called out the idea of “[thinking like your agent](https://www.youtube.com/watch?v=D7_ipDqhtwk).”
 One way to do this is to think through the information your agent needs to collect and use at runtime.
 A well defined state schema is an easy way to better control what is exposed to the LLM during the agent's trajectory.
 I use this with nearly every agent I build, rather than just saving all context to a message list.
 [Anthropic] also called this out in their researcher where they save the research plan for future use.
-- **Curate at tool boundaries:** Tools boundaries are a natural place to add curation, if needed.
+- **Compress at tool boundaries:** Tools boundaries are a natural place to add compression, if needed.
 The output of token-heavy tool calls can be summarized, for example, using a small LLM with straightforward prompting.
 This lets you quickly limit runaway context growth at the source without the need for compression over the full agent trajectory.
 - **Start simple with memory**: Memory can be a powerful way to personalize an agent.
 But, it can be challenging to get right.
 I [often use](https://github.com/langchain-ai/agents-from-scratch) simple, file-based memory that tracks a narrow set of agent preferences that I want to save and improve over time.
 I load these preferences into context every time my agent runs.
 Based upon human-in-the-loop feedback, I use an LLM to update these preferences (see [here](https://github.com/langchain-ai/agents-from-scratch)).
 This is a simple but effective way to use memory, but obviously the complexity of memory can be increased significantly if needed.
 - **Consider multi-agent for easily parallelizable tasks**: Agent-agent communication is still early, and it's hard to coordinate multi-agent teams.
 But that doesn’t mean you should abandon the idea of multi-agent.
 Instead, consider multi-agent in cases where the problem can be easily parallelized and tight coordination between sub-agents is not strictly required, as shown in the case of [Anthropic's multi-agent researcher](https://www.anthropic.com/engineering/built-multi-agent-research-system).